fmfi-svt-deadlock/libdeadcom/README.rst

 ----------------------------------------------

 DeadCom Reader<->Controller Protocol is an application protocol used for communication between Reader and Controller.
-It uses CBOR to encode data according to defined schema.
-No implementation is provided, as there are plenty of mature generic CBOR implementations and anything on top of that would constitute an extra unnecessary layer.
+It uses CBOR to encode data according to a defined schema.
+C implementation intended for embedded systems (using open-source project `cn-cbor <https://github.com/cabo/cn-cbor>`_) is provided.
+For Python there are many mature libraries that can convert CBOR to native Python structures.
+Anything on top of that would be an unnecessary layer.

 .. toctree::
     :maxdepth: 2